navaneethakrishnanms/PCA-digits-prediction-dataset/README.md

 🤝 Contributing

 Pull requests are welcome!
-If you’d like to improve the model or UI, feel free to fork and submit
+If you’d like to improve the model or UI, feel free to fork and submit# Digits__predictor_using_PCA